rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 postponeComputation(1000) { println(42) }
 ```

-Note that when we say "an instance of Runnable," what we mean is "an instance of an anonymous class implementing Runnable."
-The compiler will create that for you and will use the lambda as the body of the single abstract method—the run method, in this case.
+Note that when we say "an instance of `Runnable`," what we mean is "an instance of an anonymous class implementing `Runnable`."
+The compiler will create that for you and will use the lambda as the body of the single abstract method—the `run` method, in this case.

-You can achieve the same effect by creating an anonymous object that implements Runnable explicitly:
+You can achieve the same effect by creating an anonymous object that implements `Runnable` explicitly:

 ```kotlin
 postponeComputation(1000, object : Runnable {